 The large gulp of sangria he takes burns his throat, makes the back of his jaw pucker with that tartness.
 Liquid courage.
 Wei Ying can do it.
 It’s for the noble cause of getting Lan Zhan to touch him again.

-Or never ever speaks to him.
+Or never ever speak to him.
 But then, Wei Ying was sort of living his life expecting something like that.

 "I used to have the biggest crush on you."